London to Moscow by Train

 - Be careful to alight at the correct Berlin station.
 Usually the train stops at Berlin-Spandau (which you don’t want), Berlin Hauptbahnhof (main station – get off here!!) and then a further station that is usually either Gesundbrunnen or Ostbahnhof.
 I’ve heard stories of people not paying attention and ending up at the terminus station, after a long day of travelling from London.

-Day Two – Berlin and on to Warsaw
+Day 2 – Berlin and on to Warsaw

 I have been fortunate enough to visit Berlin a few times, but to me the walk from the station down to the Brandenburg Gate is truly special, passing the Reichstag with its Norman Foster-designed glass dome.
 This was a perfect morning stroll, after a hearty breakfast in the hotel, making sure of course that I was back at the hotel in time to check out and head over to the station for my next train shortly after 12:30pm, the Berlin-Warszawa Express.